Dmitry-Kravchenko-QA61/Dmitry-Kravchenko-QA61/README.md

 ### Junior QA Engineer | Passionate about GameDev Testing 🎮

 Welcome to my QA Portfolio!
-I am a highly motivated and detail-oriented Junior Quality Assurance Engineer with a solid foundation in manual web and mobile testing.
+I am a highly motivated and detail-oriented Junior Quality Assurance Engineer with a solid foundation in manual web application and mobile game testing.
 Backed by a strong technical background in systems administration and networking, I bring a meticulous approach to defect troubleshooting, environment configuration, and cross-platform software quality assurance.

 ---